 Less expensive than traditional boots, trail runners and low top boots are still relatively expensive and some reach extremely high prices.
 For new hikers looking for a lighter weight shoe, you should be able to get away with spending around $50-80.

 The third and least common type of footwear (though they are gaining a bit of a cult following) are hiking sandals.
 Not your common flip-flops, hiking sandals are a great alternative for those used to walking barefoot or wanting to start getting comfortable walking barefoot.
 They are the lightest type of footwear, naturally, and offer very little in the way of ankle support or protection.
+For a more comfortable alternative, check out our review of the best hiking sandals for more information.

 Simplicity is main idea behind the construction of trail sandals and they are often only a rubber sole and straps to secure the rubber to your feet.
 I wouldn’t recommend these to any new hiker though it is good to be aware of them as an option for future hikes.